alexmarlin/EcoSpool/README.md

 One Third of Material used in 3D Printing is Wasted

 ### __Our Goal__
-We want to create a machine to recycle this waste back into usable filament on a budget that most schools and individuals can afford
+To create a machine to recycle this waste back into usable filament on a budget that most schools and individuals can afford

 ## Current Status
 - Developing first prototype for testing